Career Choice Guide

 • A chronological resume showcases your career history and progression very well.

-• When it's well written, it is easy to see job titles, promotions, and employers at a glance on a chronological resume.
+• When it's well written, it is easy to see job titles, promotions, and employers at a glance.

-• This style of resume is credible to hiring managers.
+• This style is credible to hiring managers.

 Weaknesses

-• Your work history is front and center on this type of resume, so if there are any weaknesses in your work history, they'll be harder to minimize.
-For this reason, chronological resumes are usually not the best choice for people who have gaps in their work history, have had several jobs in a short period of time, or who have very limited work experience.
+• Your work history is front and center, so if there are any weaknesses in your work history, they'll be harder to minimize.
+For this reason, chronological resumes are usually not the best choice for people who have gaps in their work history, have had several jobs in a short period of time, or have very limited work experience.

-• Employers often review resumes to ensure you have the basic skills that they require.
-There is no single place to highlight your relevant skills on a chronological resume (remember, you only have a few seconds to make a great impression), so your skills can easily get hidden in this type of resume.
+• Employers often review resumes to ensure you have the basic skillsthat they require.
+There is no single place to highlight your relevant skills on a chronological resume (remember, you only have a few seconds to make a great impression), so your skills can easily get hidden when you use a chronological format.

-• Because skills are not highlighted, chronological resumes do not do a good job of showing how your skills from one job transfer to another type of job.
-This style of resume is usually not the best resume format for career changers.
+• Because skills are not highlighted, the chronological format does not do a good job of showing how your skills from one job transfer to another type of job.
+This style is usually not the best choice for career changers.

 • A chronological resume can highlight your age if you're not careful.
-This issue can sometimes be a concern for more experienced workers as well as less experienced workers.
+This issue can sometimes be a concern for older workers as well as younger workers.

 When to Use a Chronological Resume

-Consider using a chronological resume when you have a solid work history and career progression and your most recent jobs are an excellent match with the type of work you are currently seeking.
-A chronological resume is the best resume format for highlighting your work history, so you would consider using this type of resume when your work history is the main thing you want the employer to notice.
+The chronological style is the best resume format for highlighting your work history, so you would consider using this type of resume when your work history is the main thing you want the employer to notice.

 Features